Instructor/Western Historian

 * Last of the Pistoleers (SV Original Publication, December 2021) a modern-day history teacher in north Georgia unexpectedly becomes county sheriff and discovers the ugly underbelly of his home town.

-*Westering Trail Travesties (Gale Cengage June 2022) Five little-known tales of the Old West that probably ought to a’ stayed that way.
+*Westering Trail Travesties (Originally released in hardback by Gale Cengage 2022, now in paperback and e-book from Speaking Volumes 2023) Five little-known tales of the Old West that probably ought to a’ stayed that way.
 Featured in May 15 issue of BookList.

 *A Tale Twice Told (SV Original Publication December 2022) Now America has its own Robin Hood.
 Robert Asherwood is a loner at an elite boarding school.
 Though a gifted student, he is first and foremost an archer.

-*A Last Serenade for Billy Bonney (Five Star – Gale Cengage March 2023) A deeply research novel on the life of William H. Bonney (aka Billy the Kid.)
+*A Last Serenade for Billy Bonney (Originally published in hardback from Five Star – Gale Cengage in 2023, now in paperback and e-book from Wolfpack Publishing) A deeply researched novel on the life of William H. Bonney (aka Billy the Kid.)

 Visit “Books” for more information on all of Mark’s books and check out his Events Here!